Ayushk4/Ayushk4.github.io/_posts/2019-08-22-My-Journey-in-Google-Summer-of-Code.md

 with lazy loading and using `DataDeps.jl` for managing data dependency.
 The several corpora that I used while testing the NER and POS APIs like **CoNLL 2000**, **CoNLL 2003** and **WikiGold** were added to CorpusLoaders.jl.
 The package also needed multiple issues to be addressed, such as deploying of docs, Fixing CI tests.
 These were taken care of one by one.

 # <u> What's ahead </u>

-The work got deviated a little from my original proposal to write APIs for Named Entity Recognition and Part of Speech Tagging.
+The work got deviated a little from my original proposal to solely writing APIs for Named Entity Recognition and Part of Speech Tagging.
 But, I believe it was for the betterment of the ecosystem.

-With a lot has been achieved and done, the ending of GSoC also serves as a beginning in many ways.
+While a lot has been achieved, the ending of GSoC also serves as a beginning in many ways.
-Here are some of the things I would like to do soon.
+Here are some of the things I would like to work on soon.

-- Writing APIs for fine-tuning the NER and POS APIs.
+- Writing APIs for further training the NER and POS models with one's own dataset.
 - Smaller models for NER and testing in domains of TweetNER and BioNER.
 - Improving the performance of POS API.
 - Testing CRFs over BERT for Named Entity Recognition.
 - Faster pre-processing in TextAnalysis.
 - Checking and fixing for the performance bottlenecks in Tweet Tokenizer and TokenBuffer lexers.

+I would also like to work on other ecosystems of Flux, DiffEq and JuliaGPU in the near future.

 # <u> Why consider contributing to Julia packages </u>